From the Fall 2020 issue of the Isa Informer

 • Roughly half of the calves are born the first couple weeks of the calving season.

-• We achieve higher overall conception than we experience with natural breeding only.
+• The second heat, though not A.I., results in a good number more pregnancies.• We achieve higher overall conception than we experience with natural breeding only.

 • Assuming a 50% pregnancy rate, you need half as many natural-service bulls.